Frequently asked questions

 - Link will populate site content based on the data we have about you.
 For example, if your school has not yet agreed to join the Syllabus Explorer project, then you will not receive recommendations for courses with similar syllabi.
 If you believe we should have data on you that is not displaying, please send us a message.

 - How frequently is data on the site updated?

-- Enrollment and syllabus information is updated periodically during the fall and spring semesters.
-News and events are updated daily through direct connections to the data sources.
+- The site is updated daily through direct connections to the data sources.

 - I just updated my website or keywords.
 When will I start getting recommendations?

 - We will analyze your website's text and incorporate this information into your recommendations on the following day.
 If we don't have a website URL for you and you've never entered any keywords, the first time you add keywords we will use them to populate some temporary recommendations until the following day, when we will use all information available (including your website's text) to recommend content to you.

 - Recommendations on related people, news, and events are powered by a textual analysis of the data sources associated with each user (e.g. an OpenScholar website) in comparison to other people, news articles, and event listings.
 If you have an event recommended to you (that is coming from a publicly available event feed), and are unsure if you are allowed to attend, please contact the event organizer.

 - How does Harvard Link get its data?